 The header indicates the benchmarked function and the number of processes involved.
-The first column shows the block size used for each particular row.
+The first column shows the size used for each particular row.
+It is the size of the data at the root thread, or in any thread in a non-rooted operation.
 The second column is the number of repetitions performed for that particular message size.
 The following three columns are, respectively, the minimum, maximum and average latencies.
 The last column shows the aggregated bandwidth calculated using the maximum latencies.
 Therefore, the bandwidth reported is the minimum bandwidth achieved in all the repetitions.